 - Appetite loss

 - High blood pressure

 - Immunity issues

 - Other issues

 Bauer is familiar with the health benefits attributed to kombucha tea, including stimulation of the immune system, cancer prevention and improvements in both digestion and liver function.
 But, as director of the Department of Internal Medicine's Complementary and Integrative Medicine Program at the Mayo Clinic, he says that "because there are no studies documenting that it [kombucha tea] provides a specific benefit and because there are at least a few case reports of people being harmed by it, I tell my patients who ask to steer clear."

-While kombucha is not recommended for people who are sick, it does seem to make healthy people feel even healthier.
-Magdalena Schmidt, a professional nursing student in Brooklyn, N.Y., began making kombucha at home when a friend gave her a “mother,” also called a SCOBY, which is an acronym for Symbiotic Colony of Bacteria and Yeast.
-SCOBY’s are available for sale and swap all over the Internet, as are instructions for making your own home brew safely.
+While kombucha is not recommended for people who are sick, it does seem to make some healthy people feel even healthier.
+Magdalena Schmidt, a professional nursing student in Brooklyn, New York, began making kombucha at home when a friend gave her a "mother," also called a SCOBY, which is an acronym for symbiotic colony of bacteria and yeast.
+SCOBYs are available for sale and swap all over the Internet, as are instructions for making your own home brew safely.